JannicCutura/janniccutura.net/content/project/sparkpaper/index.md

 ---
-title: Econometrics at Scale - Spark up Big Data in Economics
+title: Econometrics at Scale
-summary: An overview of how to employ big data tools for research in economics
+summary: This project and the associated repository document how to used Spark to run several regresion frameworks frequently employed in economics.
 tags:
 - Data engineering
-date: "2016-04-27T00:00:00Z"
+date: "2019-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""